-Maynard's teams have posted an overall winning percentage of .687 (as of 2014), which includes an impressive .796 mark in SCIAC play while winning championships in 1990, 1991, 1992, 1996, 1997, 1999, 2000, 2002, 2003, 2007, and again in 2013.
-Maynard continues to build on the pride and tradition of Bulldog football, including seven NCAA play-off appearances.
-During his tenure, he has coached multiple All-Americans, All-SCIAC honorees, and academic stand-outs.
+Maynard's teams have posted an overall record of 197-89-1 (as of 2018), which includes a 148-36 mark in SCIAC play while winning 13 conference championships (1990, 1991, 1992, 1996, 1997, 1999, 2000, 2002, 2003, 2007, 2013, 2016, and 2018).
+Maynard’s teams have consistently won at the conference level, with 25 of his 31 teams finishing first or second in the standings.
+He continues to build on the pride and tradition of Bulldog football, as highlighted by eight NCAA playoff appearances.

 With impressive results in recruiting and developing his student-athletes, Maynard has coached multiple All-SCIAC honorees, SCIAC Athletes of the Year, All-Region selections, All-Americans, and academic standouts.
 Incredibly, over the past 31 graduating classes (as of 2018), Maynard’s graduation rate for all four-year players is 100%.

 “Any measure of success we have enjoyed in Bulldog football is due to the incredible contributions of many of our tremendously talented assistant coaches, university administrators, and especially the student-athletes, whom I have been privileged to work alongside,” Maynard said.
 “Dr. Chris Walker has been a remarkable asset as a wisdom-mentor throughout my tenure at Redlands.
 Given our Campaign for Athletics, I know there is much success ahead for our Athletic Department.
 This is an exciting time to be a Redlands Bulldog.”